seifallahhomrani1/seifallahhomrani1.github.io/_posts/Databases/2020-10-14-Databases Introduction.md

 title: Databases - Introduction
 author: Seif-Allah
 layout: post
-Description : Introduction to Databases, Why we use them and how to manipulate them. category : Databases
+description : Introduction to Databases, Why we use them and how to manipulate them. categories : [Databases]
 ---
 ### <mark style='background-color: white'>When do we actually need a Database ? </mark>
 You have some data, and you want to store them, but you are not sure if you need to use a database or a spreadsheet for example, so if you answer by yes to any of the following characters, yeah you need a *database* !